nwrye/Pliocene-Thermocline-and-Model-Comparison/README.md

 **OceanTEMP_Plots.ipynb:**
 This notebook includes scripts for preprocessing ocean temperature data.
 It contains various preprocessing techniques and data manipulation steps aimed at preparing the ocean temperature data for further analysis and visualization.

-### Final Images and Notebooks:
+###Questions?

-The finished images and notebooks are in the GitHub repository under their respective names.
-For any questions about them or the organization, feel free to reach out (nwrye@gmu.edu or Nikolas.S.Wrye@nga.mil)!
+If you have any questions about the folder structure, coding, or analysis, please do not hesitate to reach out at nwrye@gmu.edu or Nikolas.S.Wrye@nga.mil!